arextest/arex-standalone/README.md

 > Alternatively, download the source code locally and compile (`mvn clean install`),
 > replacing the corresponding jar package in the arex-standalone-all folder,
 > The prerequisite is first to compile the agent project:[arex-agent-java](https://github.com/arextest/arex-agent-java) locally,
-> execute command: `mvn clean install` (deploy it to your local Maven repository, as the standalone project will depend on it)
+> execute command: `mvn clean install -DskipTests` (deploy it to your local Maven repository, as the standalone project will depend on it)

 ***2. execute script***